Wandalen/wTools/module/core/deterministic_rand/docs/invariant/002_seed_reproducibility.md

 The deterministic backend uses a stream cipher whose output is fully specified by its key and nonce.
 The master seed is mapped to the cipher key in a stable, documented way.
 No platform-dependent entropy (system time, memory addresses, thread IDs) enters the cipher initialization path.

-String seeds are converted to byte arrays via a stable hash.
-Byte array seeds are used directly.
+Text seeds are converted to byte sequences via a stable hash.
+Byte sequence seeds are used directly.
 The mapping from seed value to cipher state is part of the public contract and does not change across patch versions.

 ### Violation Consequences